IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/README.md

   Modules with shared code used by applications, frontends, and services.

 - `modules/frontends/`
-  Modules for IndiGO frontend plugins.
+  Modules for TomTom IndiGO frontend plugins.

 - `modules/products/`
-  Modules for applications based on IndiGO Platform.
+  Modules for applications based on TomTom IndiGO Platform.

 - `modules/serviceapis`
   Modules with API definitions of IVI services.